How to Import from Malaysia to Australia

 Dealing with importing, international shipping, tariffs, licenses and more can be tricky.
 We strongly recommend bringing someone into your business who has experience and knowledge in the field.

 What can you import from Malaysia to Australia?

 Firstly, it’s important to analyse the market you wish to sell to.
 Gather information through surveys from your existing clients, explore market trends and analyse your competitors.

 Here are some hints and tips:

-Avoid food and perishables — It’s very expensive to import goods that can be spoiled, as you’ll need specialized containers.
+- Avoid food and perishables — It’s very expensive to import goods that can be spoiled, as you’ll need specialised containers.
 Additionally, Australia has strict regulations on importing produce.

 Sourcing goods from Malaysia

 There are a selection of Malaysian suppliers and manufacturers to choose from.
 You can find them below: